-The grant date for the 2018 equity grants approved by the Compensation Committee was January 26, 2018.
+The grant date for the 2019 equity grants approved by the Compensation Committee was January 25, 2019.
 The time-based RSU awards for all employees, including named executive officers, vest in equal amounts annually over four years, commencing on the first anniversary of the date of grant.
-The performance-based RSUs for 2018 vest on the third anniversary of the grant date with (a) the number of performance-based RSUs that vest based upon the determination of Teradyne's three-year TSR performance relative to the NYA Index and (b) the number of performance-based RSUs that vest based on three-year cumulative PBIT, in each case, as described above.
+The performance-based RSUs for 2019 vest on the third anniversary of the grant date with (a) the number of performance-based RSUs that vest based upon the determination of Teradyne's three-year TSR performance relative to the NYA Index and (b) the number of performance-based RSUs that vest based on three-year cumulative PBIT, in each case, as described above.
 The stock options vest in equal amounts annually over four years, commencing on the first anniversary of the date of grant, and have a term of seven years from the date of grant.

-2018 Determination of Performance Achievement for 2015 Performance-Based RSU Grant
+2019 Determination of Performance Achievement for 2016 Performance-Based RSU Grant

-In January 2018, the Compensation Committee reviewed performance against the 2015 performance-based RSU target: a TSR formula measured against the SOX at the end of the three-year performance period (using a 45-day price averaging method at both the beginning and the end of the three-year performance period) capped at four times the grant date value.
-On this basis, the Compensation Committee approved the number of the 2015 performance-based RSUs at 154.5% of target which vested in full on January 30, 2018.
+In January 2019, the Compensation Committee reviewed performance against the 2016 performance-based RSU targets: (a) a TSR formula measured against the NYA Index at the end of the three-year performance period (using a 45-day price averaging method at both the beginning and the end of the three-year performance period) capped at four times the grant date value; and (b) a three-year cumulative PBIT rate.
+On this basis, the Compensation Committee approved the number of the 2016 performance-based RSUs based on the TSR formula at 200% of target and the number of performance-based RSUs based on the three-year cumulative PBIT rate at 191% of target.
+These performance-based RSUs vested in full on January 29, 2019.